 Dishes and other breakables should be packed in a dish pack ( a double walled box).

 Start with a layer of wadded up newsprint about 3 inches as a base in the bottom of the box.
-Wrap same sized plates together in groups of 4 as follows.
+Wrap same-sized plates together in groups of 4 as follows.
 Start with one plate down near the bottom corner of a stack of newsprint.
-Fold the one or 2 sheets of paper over so it completely covers the plate, then stack and repeat until you have a stack of 4 plates.
+Fold the one or 2 sheets of paper over so it completely covers the plate, then stacks and repeat until you have a stack of 4 plates.
 Then fold in the 2 side wings, and roll forward to the end of the sheet of paper.
-You will end up with a 4” high dish shaped package.
+You will end up with a 4” high dish-shaped package.
 When placing the bundle in the box, stand the dishes on end, DO NOT LAY FLAT.
-Try and keep the first layer relatively the same height and add another 3” of wadded news print as a buffer when the bottom layer is full.
+Try and keep the first layer relatively the same height and add another 3” of wadded newsprint as a buffer when the bottom layer is full.

 PACKING A LARGE KITCHEN BOX:

 Items that are more durable like pots and pans, Tupperware, bowls, can be packed in a 4.5 cubic foot box depending on weight and density.
 Packing smaller items inside larger to conserve space like 3 sizes of pots inside each other, separated by a layer of paper is good.
 Always have a buffer layer of wadded newsprint to start, pack the box full to the top even if newsprint has to be used on top as a filler.